 Can I take a break between my studies?

-If you wish to take a short study break, you can contact your Student Support Adviser and they will discuss your options with you and make suitable arrangements.
+If you wish to take a short study break, you can contact your student support team and they will discuss your options with you and make suitable arrangements.
 If you need to take a long period of leave from your studies this may also be possible, however, this will be assessed on an individual basis.

 Can I complete my studies quicker?

 All of our online courses have an indicative study duration, which is a guide to how long your course will take to complete.
-The actual duration may be longer or shorter depending on your speed of study, study options chosen and module availability.
+The actual duration may be longer or shorter depending on your speed of study, chosen study options and module availability.
 It’s possible to complete your studies faster than the indicative course duration by doubling up on modules at certain times; however, minimum study durations do apply.
-Students can discuss their options with their Student Support Adviser.
+Students can discuss their options with a Student Adviser.